Maidens and Dunure Light Railway: Conception

-A Light Railway
+A light railway

 On 14 August 1896 the Light Railways Act 1896 had been passed "to facilitate the construction of light railways in Great Britain".
 The intention was to encourage low-cost promotion of local railways by waiving some of the strict requirements for main line railways.
-As well as lower technical standards, it was possible to apply for a Light Railway Order without the expense of an Act of Parliament if affected landowners acquiesced.
+As well as lower technical standards, it was possible to apply for a Light Railway Order without the expense of an act of Parliament if affected landowners acquiesced.

-Kennedy's scheme was re-presented as a Light Railway, and the necessary Light Railway Order (LRO) was applied for by the G&SWR in May 1898.
+Kennedy's scheme was re-presented as a light railway, and the necessary light railway order (LRO) was applied for by the G&SWR in May 1898.
 Some board members stated that they did not know how a "light railway" differed from a conventional one.
 The hostility towards the Alloway branch returned in the LRO hearing, articulated in particular against "cheap trippers", but assurances over visibility of the line from Burns' cottage eventually resulted in withdrawal of the objections.
-The Glasgow and South Western Railway (Maidens and Dunure Light Railway) Order was confirmed on 3 September 1899.
+The Glasgow and South-western Railway (Maidens and Dunure Light Railway) Order 1899 was confirmed on 3 September 1899.